New Faculty Experience

 Goals

-- To begin the community-building process by sharing and responding to each other’s insights, ideas, concerns, or questions that have arisen during the Week of Accountability.
+• To begin the community-building process by sharing and responding to each other’s insights, ideas, concerns, or questions as they arise throughout the year.

-- To begin the process of the new faculty member’s immersion into the MCC teaching and learning culture by emphasizing opportunities to further the MCC Mission and Strategic Plan.
+• To immerse faculty in the MCC teaching and learning culture by emphasizing opportunities to further the MCC Mission and Strategic Plan.

-- To encourage the creative, judicious, and relevant use of technology in teaching and learning.
+• To encourage the creative, judicious, and relevant use of innovation in teaching and learning.

-- To solidify the New Faculty community by encouraging progress on professional goals and community projects.
+• To solidify the New Faculty community by encouraging progress in professional development and service.